paul-heyse/kgfoundry/docs/enrich_pipeline.md

 stages but only execute the writers relevant to that command.
 All options are declared on the Typer command functions so `--help` always reflects the current surface.

+Add `--dry-run` after the command name to validate discovery/ingest/analytics without emitting artifacts.
+The CLI still logs stage timings and counts, but no files are written under `--out`.

 To materialize the `modules.jsonl` data into DuckDB for downstream SQL analysis:

 ```bash